mayio/mariolueder.github.io/docs/_posts/2023-08-21-Line-Fitting-using-Gaussian-Loopy-Belief-Propagation.md

 * its belief, which is a Gaussian component
 * a prior, which is also a  Gaussian component

 The belief of the node is updated with `update_belief`.
-It takes the product of all incoming messages, which is implemented as a sum of the $\eta$ and a sum of the $\Lambda$ of the outgoing messages from the adjacent factors to a variable node.
+It takes the product of all incoming messages, which is implemented as a sum of the $$\eta$$ and a sum of the $$\Lambda$$ of the outgoing messages from the adjacent factors to a variable node.

 $$\eta_{b_{i}} = \sum_{g \in ne(x) } \eta_{g \to x}$$